Hackerjedi666/CybersecNotes/oscp/README.md

 # Tunneling and port forwarding

+There are 4 tools that are taught in the course:

+• ssh
+• sshutle
+• plink
+• netsh

+But these two tools are all we gonna need:

+• ssh
+• chisel

+There are 4 type of port forwarding

+* Local port forwarding
+* Dynamic port forwarding
+* Remote Port forwarding
+* Remote Dynamic Port forwarding

+But with respect to the exam what we actually need is dynamic port forwarding.
+This can be done with chisel, both for linux and windows machines.

 With the help of a very useful utility called socat we can manually port forward all the ports of the machines inside the dmz so that we can access these ports on our host machine.

 Here is the explanation of the socate command: